-Express Movers, Inc can do all of your packing for you.
+Express Movers in Seattle can do all of your packing for you.
 Our experienced employees will bring all necessary materials to pack your belongings securely for safe moving.
-Please ask us about this convenient service.
+We are focused on building a great team and delivering a great experience for the ultimate customer-centric moving company in Seattle.
+Please ask us about this convenient Seattle movers service.

 If you wish to pack yourself, here are some tips to make the job go more smoothly.